js1972/js1972.github.io/_drafts/2016-06-17-playing-with-raspberry-pi-and-opencv.markdown

 ```

 So with `sudo raspi-config` open we need to perform the following tasks:
-+ Extend the size of the memory card (by default Raspbian can't see the whole card to extend is to max.)
++ Extend the size of the memory card (by default Raspbian can't see the whole card so extend it to max.)
-+ Set Terminal on boot (we don't want the GUI to launch each time we boot)
++ Set Terminal on boot (I don't want the GUI to launch each time we boot)
 + Enable the Pi Camera module.
 + Set logon on boot (I set it to ask for username and password on boot - this is not necessary but I just liked it.)
 + Enable SSH.